greg643/kdb/README.md

 (2) prefer slightly more verbose implementations;
 (3) all else equal, prefer simpler implementations.

-I imagine there are smarter ways to achieve everything I did here, particularly my deus ex machina of skipping iteration with dictionaries, and instead just "setting" global variables to manage the core weight updates, and then "learning" through a simple do command.
-But in keeping with how I like to code in kdb (use.
+I imagine there are smarter ways to achieve everything I did here, particularly my deus ex machina of skipping iteration with dictionaries, "setting" global variables to manage the core weight updates, and "learning" through a simple do command.

 If you have a smarter way, let me know!